Vodafone weighing bid for C&W Worldwide

 NETWORK QUALITY

-Broker Bernstein agreed that buying C&W Worldwide's fibre network would improve Vodafone's UK network quality and would limit the charges it had to pay to rent fixed-line capacity.
+Broker Bernstein agreed that buying C&W Worldwide's fiber network would improve Vodafone's UK network quality and would limit the charges it had to pay to rent fixed-line capacity.

-But it said that with cable operator Virgin Media starting to provide wholesale backhaul in competition with C&W Worldwide and BT, the opportunity to get more competitive rates was decreasing not increasing.
+But it said that with cable operator Virgin Media VMED.O starting to provide wholesale backhaul in competition with C&W Worldwide and BT (BT.L), the opportunity to get more competitive rates was decreasing not increasing.

-And France Telecom and Deutsche Telekom, the owners of the other large mobile network, Everything Everywhere, were more likely to float the joint venture than do more deals, she said.
+And France Telecom FTE.PA and Deutsche Telekom (DTEGn.DE), the owners of the other large mobile network, Everything Everywhere, were more likely to float the joint venture than do more deals, she said.

 "In our view private equity would also be the rational buyers of this asset," she said.
 The Sunday Times said Apax was running a rule over the business.